Karleener/FreeDcpPlayer/README.md

 Press “i” to enable or disable progress bar.
 Press "j" to enable or disable current fps information (from the image processing time).

-A GUI (also a beta version) is provided to generate the command line : RunMyDcpPlayer.exe
+A GUI  is provided to generate the command line : RunMyDcpPlayer_wx.exe
 - Choose the DCP (ASSETMAP.xml or ASSETMAP file)
 - Choose audio and display device
 - Choose 5.1 output if available.
 - Clic on "Run FreeDcpPlayer"

-In full resolution mode, choose a resolution screen close to 1920x1080 (in the Windows 10 display parameters) in order to avoid skipped frames.
-If the resolution of the screen is too high, the number of skipped frames will increase.
+This version has been tested with a Geforce 1060.

 If you disable "Full resolution" , image is screened with a 100% scale (One screen pixel = one image pixel).